petrbouchal/czso/README.md

 status](https://travis-ci.org/petrbouchal/czso.svg?branch=master)](https://travis-ci.org/petrbouchal/czso)
 <!-- badges: end -->

-The goal of czso is to provide direct, programmatic hassle-free access to open data provided by the Czech Statistical Office (CZSO).
+The goal of czso is to provide direct, programmatic, hassle-free access from R to open data provided by the Czech Statistical Office (CZSO).

 This is done by